 Implant surgery is surprisingly pain-free and as a result, many patients are able to return to their normal activities immediately following the procedure.
 It is important to remember that some patients may be encouraged to take it easy for a few days in order to allow their mouth adequate time to recover as would be necessary with any surgery.

 A salt-water rinse can help reduce swelling, ease discomfort, and promote faster healing.
 Simply add a teaspoon of salt to a glass of warm water, swirl it around in your mouth several times before spitting it out.

 In the days following your procedure, your diet should consist mainly of soft foods.
 Avoid foods that contain a lot of sugar that would require extra brushing, as this could irritate your mouth.

 Dr. Dixon may prescribe an antibiotic to keep your mouth free from infection.
 If medication is prescribed, make sure to complete the medication as directed.

 Gently clean your mouth:

 It is important to keep your mouth and the implant free from bacteria.
 In order to do this, you will still need to brush your teeth daily.
 Take extra precaution to brush softly and avoid any tissue injury.

 Dental implants are durable, and long lasting.
 Once the dental implants have healed and been restored, they become an integrated part of your mouth and require no special care.
 Proper oral hygiene including brushing, flossing and bi-yearly visits to Dr. Dixon will help ensure that they stay healthy.

-If you are missing teeth and would like to learn more about dental implants to restore functionality and improve the appearance of your smile, schedule a consultation with Dr. Dixon today!
+If you would like to learn more about dental implants to restore functionality and improve the appearance of your smile, schedule a consultation with Dr. Dixon today!

 Contact Dr. Dixon to learn more about dental implant dentistry – today's advanced alternative for keeping your smile looking terrific and functioning well.